Soham1117/elearningApp/README.txt

 3. Change these credentials in the "db_connection.py" file in the "db" folder if there are differences in your database setup.

-Compiling and running the application.
+Compiling and running the application:
 1. Install Python 3.11.5 for Windows or Mac.
 2. Unzip the elearningApp.zip.
 3. Open the command prompt in the elearningApp directory OR cd 'full_path/elearningApp'.
 4. Run this command for installing the necessary modules: pip install -r requirements.txt.
 5. Run this command to execute the application: python/python3 main.py (Make sure to set up the database first).

+Running the application:
+1. If you want to execute the application using the executable file, you can run main.exe in dist directory.
+2. Make sure that the database credentials are same as ours, as we have hard-coded our credentials.